tmdt-buw/vc-slam/README.md

 ### json_sample_small

 This folder contains small samples of the json files containing maximum three data points per data source.
 These samples were used to explore the original data schema using PLASMA.

+### csv_json_mappings

+This folder contains json files containing the mapping of attribute names from csv files to json files as some attributes / headers can differ in their name.

 ### descriptions